 - How to bring my son to U. S.

 You as a U. S. citizen can petition to bring natural siblings or stepbrothers on your petition.
-Additionally, they will obtain a Green Card as permanent residents.
+Additionally, they will obtain a Green Card as lawful permanent residents.
 Read How to Get a Green Card for extensive information about the Green Card for permanent residency matters.

-Brothers Within The US
+Siblings Within The US

 - Wait until you have a visa number available.

-Siblings Outside The U. S.
+Siblings abroad (Outside The U. S.)

-- File Form I-130, Petition for Alien Relative.
+- File Form I-130.

 - If your sibling has a partner and / or unmarried children under the age of 21, you don’t need to apply for another Form I-130 separately.